hackfin/ghdl-cross.mk/README.md

 ## Building

 Depending on whether `BUILD_FROM_SANDBOX` is set, a somewhat sandboxed *cross* compiler is used to build the GHDL target files.
-If a cross compiler with ADA support and the gnat tools (gnatmake, ...) including all target libraries (like mingw32 runtime) is already installed locally, leave this variable undefined.
+If a cross compiler with Ada support and the gnat tools (gnatmake, ...) including all target libraries (like mingw32 runtime) is already installed locally, leave this variable undefined.

 Note: The installed compiler *must* have the same version as `GCC_VERSION` defined in `config.mk`.
 Since GNAT does not check for the proper compiler version to compile itself, compiling may fail.
 By default, the version installed on your system (or Docker container used) is selected.

 ### Sandboxed cross compiler